deco-sites/std/README.md

 ```
 3. Add ProductInfo to all rendered products on all pages.
 4. Add VTEXPortalDataLayerCompatibility section to PDP if necessary, to add skuJson.

+To disable the scripts to work outside partytown, change the all components type property to something different from `text/partytown`, example: `type="module"`.

 # Thanks to all contributors!